The Ultimate Family Road Trip To Niagara Falls, Canada

 Mileage: 104 miles or 2.5 hours

 If you make reservations ahead of time, you can visit the Anheuser-Busch Warm Springs Ranch.
 This is the home of the Budweiser Clydesdales.
-For 2019, guided tours are available from March-November.
-You can take a photo with a Clydesdale, have a Budweiser Beer ( for those over 21 of course) and see the 1903 beer wagon ( Note: The tour is ADA compliant and accessible for the disabled – all paths are flat, level and paved).
+For 2020, guided tours are available from March-November.
+You can take a photo with a Clydesdale, have a Budweiser Beer ( for those over 21 of course) and see the 1903 beer wagon

 This road trip covers a lot of ground.
 While it may even seem overly ambitious, it’s well worth the energy.
 Our boys loved this trip and were excited to tell their friends about it.
 Being able to see Niagara Falls in person was awe-inspiring, to say the least.
 Showing our boys Mark Twain’s home was a joy for us and it even inspired our oldest to read more of Twain’s writings.
 Ever since I watched Somewhere in Time as a teenager ( if you haven’t seen it, find it and DVR it), I have dreamt of going to Mackinac Island (and it was everything that I hoped it would be and more).